 Mortgage protection is an insurance policy, which pays out the balance of your mortgage to your bank in the event of your death or the death of your partner.

 For convenience, many people choose to take this policy out with their mortgage provider – but it is worth remembering that you can shop around and may be able to save yourself some money in the process.
-This is just one of those common life myths – we debunk this and more in our article ‘7 Myths about Mortgage Protection’.
+This is just one of those common life myths – we debunk this and more in our article ‘seven myths about mortgage protection’.

-This is the length of time within which you agree to repay your mortgage.
-If you are unsure of the length of your mortgage term, you’ll find the details in your original Letter of Approval.
+This is the length of time you agree to repay your mortgage.
+If you're unsure of the length of your mortgage term, you’ll find the details in your original letter of approval.